takwas/blog-src/content/ubuntu-africa-calls.md

 @superfly revealed that the current site was implemented using the static blog generator, _Nikola_, meaning it already comes with a blogging feature, although it hadn't yet been activated, since no one had been available to blog on the site. @Na3iL offered to help with the blogging, and in the end it was agreed that the task would be handled collaboratively by @superfly (technically) and @Na3iL (literarily).

 Stephen Mawutor Donkor from Ghana (@mawutor) made one final suggestion in this regard about getting involved in Ubuntu-Lab projects for schools as a way to gain some media attention..
-His suggestion was commended.
+Their suggestion was commended.

 <br/>

 Now to something more technical.
 Another memeber of the group Cameroonian member @ongolaBoy talked about the issues surrounding approval of our mirror.
-He stated that the status of submission had gone from "pending" to "Unofficial", which is a good thing.
+He stated that the status of submission had gone from "pending" to "unofficial", which is a good thing.

-He shared the URL to the Launchpad page of the mirror: https://launchpad.net/ubuntu/+mirror/miroir.cm.auf.org-archive
+They shared the URL to the Launchpad page of the mirror: https://launchpad.net/ubuntu/+mirror/miroir.cm.auf.org-archive

 Everyone was impressed with this news.